Windows 95: Dependence on MS-DOS

 To end-users, MS-DOS appears as an underlying component of Windows 95.
 For example, it is possible to prevent the loading of the graphical user interface and boot the system into a real-mode MS-DOS environment.
 This was done by inserting command.com into the autoexec.bat file or changing the BootGUI variable in the MSDOS.SYS file to 0.
 This sparked debate amongst users and professionals regarding the extent to which Windows 95 is an operating system or merely a graphical shell running on top of MS-DOS.

 When the graphical user interface is started, the virtual machine manager takes over the filesystem-related and disk-related functionality.
 MS-DOS itself is demoted to a compatibility layer for 16-bit device drivers.
-This contrasts with earlier versions of Windows which rely on MS-DOS to perform file and disk access (Windows for Workgroups 3.11 could also largely bypass MS-DOS when 32-bit file access and 32-bit disk access were enabled).
+Windows 3.1 and Windows for Workgroups 3.11 could also largely bypass MS-DOS when 32-bit file access or 32-bit disk access were enabled.
 Keeping MS-DOS in memory allows Windows 95 to use DOS device drivers when suitable Windows drivers are unavailable.
 Windows 95 is capable of using all 16-bit Windows 3.x drivers.

 Unlike Windows 3.x, DOS programs running in Windows 95 do not need DOS drivers for the mouse, CD-ROM and sound card; Windows drivers are used instead.
 HIMEM.SYS is still required to boot Windows 95.
 EMM386 and other memory managers, however, are only used by DOS programs.
 In addition, CONFIG.SYS and AUTOEXEC.BAT settings (aside from HIMEM.SYS) do not affect Windows programs.
 DOS games, which could not be executed on Windows 3.x, can run inside Windows 95 (games tended to lock up Windows 3.x or cause other problems).
 As with Windows 3.x, DOS programs that use EGA or VGA graphics modes run in windowed mode (CGA and text mode programs can continue to run).